Automattic/jetpack/projects/plugins/publicize/README.md

-# Jetpack Reach
+# Jetpack Publicize

-Jetpack Reach plugin
+Jetpack Publicize plugin

-## How to install reach
+## How to install Jetpack Publicize

 ### Installation From Git Repo